 - We will bill all insurance for any telehealth services (whether you are in-network or 0ut-of network).
 We are hopeful that all commercial insurance carriers will cover telehealth during this crisis, but we can not predict how each insurance company will respond.

 - Is my copay/co-insurance different with telehealth?

 There is wide variability in how insurances are handling co-pays/co-insurance during the COVID crisis.

 WHW is continuing to collect co-pays/co-insurance per usual, unless we are informed by the patient or insurance that these are being waived.
 We are unable to call each patient’s insurance to check on the status of co-pays/co-insurance but instead will have to rely on information we receive from insurance after the insurance claim is processed and explanation of benefits (eob) is received.
 You may also request that we do not collect from you until after we received the EOB.
 If we collect copays that eventually are covered by insurance we will provide a refund or post it toward future visits.

 At this time we understand that deductibles will still apply.
 We do not collect deductible payment until after the visit is processed through insurance (as a standard, not just during COVID).

 - What if I want to cancel and reschedule my appointment?

-You may cancel and reschedule an appointment by calling your clinician’s extension.
+You may cancel and reschedule an appointment by calling your clinician’s extension or leaving a message for reception.
 Leave a message indicating you will not attend the appointment and why.
-They will have our reception team contact you to reschedule.
+You will receive a call back to reschedule.
 Your voicemail must be time stamped prior to the time of your appointment in order to qualify for the waiving of any cancellation fees .
 Please call 24 hours in advance to avoid late charges.
 We charge a “missed appointment” fee if you do not contact us about your appointment before your appointment time and do not attend either via telehealth or in person.

 - What do I do if I feel like I need to see someone face-to-face for my appointment and my clinician is providing only telehealth appointments or is not working?